-- 13. Question paper should be set strictly according to the syllabus. - 14.
-The language of questions should be straight & simple. - 15.
-There will be total of nine questions, out of which first question (comprising of 5 short answer type questions of 1 mark each) covering the whole syllabus will be compulsory. - 16.
+- 2. The language of questions should be straight & simple. - 3.
+There will be total of nine questions, out of which first question of 10 marks (comprising of 10 short answer type questions of 1 mark each) covering the whole syllabus will be compulsory. - 4.
 Of the remaining 8 questions, two questions will be asked from each section (A,B,C,D) and the candidate will attempt 4 questions (one from each section).
-All questions will carry equal marks (5).
+All questions will carry equal marks (10).

-- 1. To know the Origin, geographical distribution, soil and climatic requirements, of Rabi crops . - 2.
-To gain practical knowledge of raising, harvesting, threshing, processing and storage of different Rabi seasons crops. - 3.
-To know about efficient use of production inputs. - 4.
-To understand economics of raising different crops.
+- To know the Origin, geographical distribution, soil and climatic requirements, of Rabi crops. - To gain practical knowledge of raising, harvesting, threshing, processing and storage of different Rabi seasons crops. - To know about efficient use of production inputs. - To understand economics of raising different crops.